How local authorities, local-authority-maintained schools and academies should collect data for the school workforce census.

 The following are important deadlines for the 2014 census:

 - deadline for returns: 5 December 2014

-The following technical document is available:
+The following technical documents are also available:

-Other publications from the 2013 census are available on the school workforce document collection.
+Publications from the 2013 census are available on the school workforce document collection.

 If you would like help completing the school workforce census, or you have any questions about the return, please use the service request form, making sure you: